VIKAS9793/KrishiSahayak_Gemma/docs/data_preparation_knowledge_base_report.md

 - **PlantVillage Dataset:** A large, open-source repository of images of healthy and diseased plant leaves.
 - **PlantDoc Dataset:** Another significant collection of plant disease images, with specific relevance to the Indian agricultural context.

 By merging and de-duplicating these datasets, a definitive list of 46 distinct plant-disease classes was established.
-This list formed the basis for our generic `knowledge_base_v0_generic_46-class.csv`, which is used for the initial MVP development and web demo.
+This list formed the basis for our generic `knowledge_base_v0_generic_46-class.csv`, which is used for the initial MVP development and testing.

 ## 3. Data Curation Methodology: An Iterative Engineering Process